 The TDGDLF was first declared as an approved Wildlife Trade Operations (WTO) in February 2006.
-The fishery has been reassessed twice, and most recently re-accredited in May 2012, under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
+The fishery has been reassessed twice, and most recently re-accredited in May 2012, under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The accreditation allows continued export of product from these fisheries for a period of three years.
 The current WTO expires on 28 August 2015.

-In addition to the renewal of the WTO the fishery was reaccredited for the purposes of Part 13 of the EPBC Act which provides protection for operators who may interact with threatened and protected species (TEPs) by accrediting the fisheries management plans as managing the fishery so as not to put populations of ETPs at undue risk.
+In addition to the renewal of the WTO, the fishery was reaccredited for the purposes of Part 13 of the EPBC Act which provides protection for operators who may interact with ETPs.
 Addressing the potential interaction between fishers and Australian sea lions is a condition of this Part 13 accreditation.